Rules & Alerts¶

 M[0] model corresponds to model that is live for a rule.
 The model details are the rule configurations that are in use.

-Apply current rule configuration over a historical time period to see rule output.
-To run the historical evaluation, get the common model ID using the Get Rule Model API.
+Apply current Rule configuration over a historical time period to see the Rule output.
+To run the historical evaluation, get the common model ID using the Get Rule Model

 {